manikandan-e/document/multi-host-postcode.md

 ## Requirements

  - Read postcode from servers.
- - Dis
+ - Display host postcode to 7 segment display.
- - Provide a command interface for user to read current postcode.
+ - Provide a command interface for user to read any server current postcode .
- - POST code history.
- - Provide a command for user to see the all postcode for any given server.
+ - Provide a command interface for user to see the all postcode given server.

 ## Proposed Design